Infinity and Wisdom

 Here is the very last exercise suggested in these materials:

-The above is not a printing error.
+The above is not a publishing error.
 It is empty, which doesn’t mean that there is nothing there; the boundary is.
 This is not trivial.
 Whenever you go online, for example, you operate within the boundaries of your screen, even if you rarely think about it.
-Similarly, throughout this book you focused on the text within it and most likely never paid attention to a boundary.
+Similarly, throughout this materials you focused on the text within it and most likely never paid attention to a boundary.
 Let’s look at that now.
 What do you think about it?
 Can you step outside and go beyond it?
 Welcome to infinity!
 Boundaries can help us open a window to infinity, but we can only really meet infinity when we step outside, into reality.
 Reality is infinite in so many ways: go small, go big, go quality, go quantity, go possibilities – infinity everywhere.
 Being finite, maps, texts and images can never capture it fully.
 Wisdom means recognising both, infinity and our limits.
 We can keep pushing these limits and gain some territory, but there will still be infinity beyond the horizon.
 This is why wisdom is associated with being humble in the face of reality.
 That’s not to say though that we cannot dance with infinity.